mason-85/diabetes-diagnosis/README.md

 ***0- project Goal***</br></br>

-The aim of this project is to predict the if a patient is suffering from diabetes.
-A sample of datset has been demonstrated as follows:
+The objective of this project is to predict whether a patient is suffering from diabetes.
+A sample dataset is presented below:

 ![image](https://github.com/mason-85/diabetes-prognosis/assets/156556839/151bd2c3-f5e0-4750-91a5-811bf21951ba)